AlexandrovLab/SigProfilerExtractor/README.md

     Wait untill the excecution is finished.
 The process may a couple of hours based on the size of the data.
     Check the current working directory for the "example_output" folder.

-    To get help on the parameters and outputs of the "importdata" function, the write follow line:
+    To get help on the parameters and outputs of the "sigProfilerExtractor" function, the write follow line:

     >>> help(sig.sigProfilerExtractor)